poliwat/poliwat/content/song/what-a-pieve-of-man-is-work.md

 title: "What a Piece of Man Is Work"
 date: 2019-09-17T13:00:39-05:00
 draft : "false"
-weight : "99"
 image : "/img/12.jpg"
 tags: ["song"]
 ---

 Your final TODO list before you cut your cucumber off.

 <!--more-->